sebw/AAP2-demo-runbook/readme.md

 ![Alt text](image-1.png)

-## LDAP integration

-UC: organisation has a central LDAP and want to give access to the platform for groups of users

 BV: easy governance around who can connect to the platform.
 Combined with the powerful and fine grained RBAC, this allows for proper governance around your automation.